Supernova4422/Light-Show-Toolkit-/README.md

 ## Compiling
 ### Windows
-Run Compile.bat with G++, you may need to make the following changes:

 * Ensure you have SDL2, SDL_mixer, SDL_net development files

+* Run Compile.bat with G++ installed, or use it as a reference for your compiler of choice

-* For: -IC:\mingw_dev_lib\include change this directory to point to the folder containing a folder named "SDL2" which contains the following files: SDL.h, SDL_net.h and SDL2_mixer.h
+* You may need to make the following changes if using compile.bat: -IC:\mingw_dev_lib\include change this directory to point to the folder containing a folder named "SDL2" which contains the following files: SDL.h, SDL_net.h and SDL2_mixer.h

 * Likewise for -LC:\mingw_dev_lib\lib and the necessary .a files.

 * Upon compiling, drop in the DLLS necessary until no more errors occur at launch

 ### Linux
-Get the necessary libraries (libsdl2-dev, libsdl2-net-dev, libSDL2-Mixer-dev, libsdl2) and run compile.sh with G++.
+Get the necessary libraries (libsdl2-dev, libsdl2-net-dev, libSDL2-Mixer-dev, libsdl2) and then run compile.sh